anup-moitra/foundational-linux-training/Projects/03-exploring-linux-remote-access.md

 ## 🏁 Conclusion

 By completing this project, we practiced and compared different SSH tools, overcame real connection obstacles, and significantly improved our login security using SSH keys.
+Through hands-on experience, we learned why SSH key-based authentication is more secure and reliable than passwords for routine server administration.
 These steps prepared us for real-world server environments and helped build a strong foundation for troubleshooting and documenting Linux remote access.

 ---